SINCE ITS INCEPTION, TRICKLOCK COMPANY HAS BEEN DEDICATED TO CREATING AND PRODUCING INNOVATIVE DEVISED THEATRE.

 –Weekly Alibi, Albuquerque, New Mexico

 Tricklock Company was founded in 1993.
 Originally known as Riverside Repertory Theatre, the company changed its name to Tricklock Company in 2001, under the leadership of Joe Peracchio.
-Since its inception over 20 years ago, the company has been dedicated to creating and producing innovative devised theatre as well as working with both original and published scripts.
+Since its inception, the company has been dedicated to creating and producing innovative devised theatre as well as working with both original and published scripts.

 The artists of the Tricklock ensemble believe in the power of ongoing intensive artistic training, international collaboration and cultural exchange through theater, and in the capacity of the theater for bringing about positive personal change, inspiration and possibilities for a community.
 Tricklock is constantly seeking out other companies and masters with whom to collaborate.
 Several important mentors have markedly influenced the company’s development.
 In 1996 and 1997, the company collaborated with Leonardo Shapiro (of New York’s Shaliko Company), who directed the ensemble’s first touring production of The Seagull, described by critics across the country as the company’s breakthrough production.